Battle of Fismes and Fismette

-The Battle of Fismes and Fismette was a battle in Fismes, France that took place during the First World War from 3 August to 1 September 1918 during the end of the Second Battle of the Ourcq and the Aisne-Marne Offensive.
+The Battle of Fismes and Fismette was a battle in Fismes, France, that took place during the First World War from 3 August to 1 September 1918 after the end of the Second Battle of the Ourcq and the Aisne-Marne Offensive.

 Location

 Fismes is a small commune in the Marne department in the Champagne-Ardennes region of northeastern France.
 It is crossed by the Vesle River and linked to the hamlet of Fismette by a memorial bridge that commemorates the sacrifices made by the soldiers of the 28th Infantry Division ("Keystone") who fought to liberate the region during the First World War.